You can get an advance on your credit card to take out cash—but the cost will be much higher than the cost of a standard credit card transaction.

 The longer these loans are extended, the more expensive they become—especially because many people end up only paying off the interest on their loan, not the principal.
 Predatory loans like these—whether they are from a storefront or they’re online loans from a website—can all too easily trap people in a continuous cycle of debt.

 These cash advance loans are targeted at people with bad credit, as those folks generally have fewer lending options available to them.
-And while there are many bad credit loans—particularly installment loans—that are safe and socially responsible, there are too many instances where predatory cash advance loans are taking advantage of vulnerable populations.
+And while some bad credit loans are safer, there are too many instances where predatory cash advance loans are taking advantage of vulnerable populations.

 For people with poor credit scores, getting cash in an emergency can be tough.
-But if you’re faced with taking out a cash advance on your credit card or taking out a “cash advance” loan, you should go with your credit card.
-It is by far the cheaper, safer option.
+But if you’re faced with taking out a cash advance on your credit card or taking out a “cash advance” loan, you should probably just try to use your credit card normally to purchase whatever you were planning to use the cash advance for.